 Jump to:

-Hot cocoa is not to be confused with hot chocolate.
-Hot chocolate is made with dark chocolate and whole milk (sometimes cream).
-It's kind of like ganache, but with more liquid.
+- Hot chocolate is made with dark chocolate and whole milk (sometimes cream).
+It's kind of like ganache but with more liquid.

-- dry milk powder (also called powdered milk) is a main ingredient in this recipe.
+- dry milk powder (also called powdered milk) is the main ingredient in this recipe.
 It adds body to the mix and also allows you to make a cup of hot cocoa with just boiling water (without adding milk or cream)!

 - icing sugar (also called powdered sugar or confectioner's sugar) because it has a fine texture that will dissolve quickly.
-It also adds a little body to the beverage because icing sugar contains a small amount of starch (usually cornstarch or tapioca starch), which will help thicken the beverage just a little
+It also adds a little body to the beverage because icing sugar contains a small amount of starch (usually cornstarch or tapioca starch), which will help thicken the beverage a little

-- cocoa powder—please use Dutch-processed cocoa powder, which has a richer, more pronounced flavour and a darker colour, otherwise your hot cocoa may end up watery and not as flavourful
+- cocoa powder—please use Dutch-processed cocoa powder, which has a richer, more pronounced flavour and a darker colour.
+Otherwise, your hot cocoa may end up watery and not as flavourful

 - salt—preferably fine kosher salt, which is less salty than table salt

-- vanilla sugar is optional but I find it helps round out the flavour and also gives a nice aroma to the mix
+- vanilla sugar is optional, but I find it helps round out the flavour and also gives a nice aroma to the mix

-- dehydrated marshmallows (also called marshmallow bits) are also optional, but they are super cute and really bring this beverage up a notch, transforming it into the quintessential hot cocoa mix.
+- dehydrated marshmallows (also called marshmallow bits) are also optional, but they are super cute and bring this beverage up a notch, transforming it into the quintessential hot cocoa mix.

-Please see recipe card for quantities.
+Please see the recipe card for exact quantities and ingredients.

-Substitutions
+Substitutions and Variations

 Though I insist you use Dutch-processed cocoa powder for this recipe and will accept no substitute, there are other changes you can make to this base recipe:

-- vanilla sugar—you can use ground vanilla bean instead of vanilla sugar, but this will be much more expensive
+- Vanilla sugar—you can use ground vanilla bean instead of vanilla sugar, but this will be much more expensive.

 - Warm flavours—Add ground cinnamon, which will add a very comforting flavour